 Whether you prefer to think of it as brand values, beliefs or business ways of working, capturing the way you want to act is vital to creating a scalable business.
 Left undefined, the way the founders or management team do things gets lost through the business and the customer experience becomes lacklustre.

-Defining how you want people in your business to act often comes down to ethics or values, but some businesses — such as Innocent — develop one central “way” running across the team and to customers.
-They have job titles like chief mixer (for the product technologist), chief writer (for copy writer) which brings the personality that makes Innocent special.
+Defining how you want people in your business to act often comes down to ethics or values, but some businesses - such as Innocent - develop one central “way” running across the team and to customers.
+They have job titles like 'chief mixer' (for the product technologist) which bring the personality that makes Innocent special.

 Understand your visual codes